mario-deluna/php-glfw/docs/getting-started/drawing_a_triangle.md

 ## Vertex arrays (VAO and VBO)

-In order to draw a triangle we need to define the vertices that make up the triangle.
-A vertex array is not necessarily just an array of vertex positions, it can also contain other information such as color, texture coordinates, normals, etc.
+In order to draw a triangle, we need to define the vertices that make up the triangle.
+A vertex array is not necessarily just an array of vertex positions.
+It can also contain other information such as color, texture coordinates, normals, etc.

-Note the vertex array object (_VAO_) does not directly store the vertices, it stores the state of the vertex array.
-For example the _VAO_ stores the vertex attribute configuration, which tells the GPU how to interpret the vertex data.
-The actual vertex data is stored in the vertex buffer object (_VBO_) which is really just a blob of data.
+Note the vertex array object (_VAO_) does not directly store the vertices.
+It holds the state of the vertex array.
+For example, the _VAO_ stores the vertex attribute configuration, which tells the GPU how to interpret the vertex data.
+The actual vertex data is stored in the vertex buffer object (_VBO_), which is really just a blob of data.

 ```php
 // create a vertex array (VertextArrayObject -> VAO)